Welcome to the CSMC!

 *Member Discounts on Courses*

-CSMC members receive a 10% discount on registration for PeakStratagem courses.
-Visit the PeakStratagem website for full course listing.
+CSMC members receive a 10% discount on registration for Mountain Skills Academy and PeakStratagem courses.
+Visit the Mountain Skills Academy and the PeakStratagem websites for full course listing.

 First timer at Scrambling, Rock and Ice Climbing, or Backcountry Skiing?